 Here’s a mystery for you.

 I got an email from a reader volunteering a guest post.
 I was intrigued because her story looked a bit different from other emails that I get.

 One of the things I’m trying to encourage around here is the idea that someone from any background can get a shot at financial freedom.
 Or at least get enough of a safety net to have real choices and financial security in their life.

-So I don’t just want to preach to the FI choir.
-I don’t want to only reach a narrow middle-class audience of people lucky enough to have privileged life circumstances.
-And so I was pleased to get this email from a nurse and single mother back in August 2017.
+And so I was pleased to get this email from a nurse and single mother back in August 2017:

 I am a blogger at Working Mother Life, and I like to talk about my career as a nurse and my life as a single parent.
 It can be tough working a lot, but my goal is to build a better life for my daughter.
 I started my blog as a way to tell my story and connect with like-minded people.